megaphone icon

 Donate Now icon

-“I am concerned about my food-insecure neighbors and urge Congress to pass a Farm Bill that bolsters the nation’s federal nutrition programs, including TEFAP and SNAP.
-Specifically, we are calling for doubling TEFAP funding for food purchases annually to around $950 million each year and to protect SNAP’s purchasing power by maintaining USDA’s ability to adjust SNAP benefits through the Thrifty Food Plan.”
+“I am concerned about my neighbors who are food insecure and urge Congress to pass a farm bill that bolsters the nation’s federal nutrition programs, including TEFAP and SNAP.
+Specifically, we are calling for doubled TEFAP funding for food purchases annually to around $950 million each year and protection of SNAP’s purchasing power by maintaining USDA’s ability to adjust SNAP benefits through the Thrifty Food Plan.”

 Anti-hunger talking points